The Activeness of a Doctoral Researcher and Passive Register Instructions for Postgraduate Students

 - Faculty of Medicine: Outi Irjala, med-doctoral(a)utu.fi

-- Faculty of Science and Engineering: Sanna Ranto, sci-docstudies(a)utu.fi, faculty's instructions
+- Faculty of Science: Sanna Ranto, sci-docstudies(a)utu.fi, faculty's instructions

 - Turku School of Economics: Jenni Heervä, tsedoctoralprogramme(a)utu.fi